OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Not to be confused with the hip Oregon city, Maine’s Portland has long been the poster child for the quintessential Northeastern port town.
 But while fishermen still operate here en masse, the city is seeing something of a cultural revival.
-An influx of trendy new restaurants has revived the dining scene, and the coastal city is blossoming into a buzzing cultural hub that attracts visitors from all over – if you’re one of them, stay in a downtown apartment to be in the heart of it all.
+An influx of trendy new restaurants has revived the dining scene, and the coastal city is blossoming into a buzzing cultural hub that attracts visitors from all over.
 Quaint, but with just enough up-and-coming spots to keep you busy (and score you some I-was-there-first points), it’s the perfect weekend break.

 If you were ever a fan of Sabrina the Teenage Witch, or simply have an affinity for the occult, Salem is the destination for you.
 There are, of course, activities in town that don’t relate to its “witchy” past – such as feasting seaside on fresh lobster – but the best way to enjoy a trip here is to throw yourself into its infamous history.
-You can even book a room in an 1820s house with its own guest floor to make your trip all the more immersive.
 The most atmospheric time to visit is October, when the whole month is dedicated to the city’s Haunted Happenings festival.

 This walking tour is the best way to gain insight into the infamous 1692 witch trials that turned neighbor against neighbor.
 Skipping over the elaborations of the stories, and instead depicting the factual events as they happened, this tour shines a light on an often misunderstood period of Salem’s history.
 Visit pivotal sites such as the witchcraft memorial and courthouse, and gain a better understanding of this fraught historical event through the stories of the accusers and victims.

 Named by its English founders in 1623, Gloucester is a postcard New England fishing town.
 The oldest seaport in the country, its 400-year history of angling is memorialized with a statue on the waterfront, and while the town has been modernized in recent years, it has stayed true to its watery roots.
-Spend your weekend exploring the rugged seaside – with a charming cottage as a base – and devouring fresh-off-the-boat seafood by the water.
+Spend your weekend exploring the rugged seaside and devouring fresh-off-the-boat seafood by the water.

 Home to sprawling mansions and a dining scene that encourages dinner jackets, a stay in Newport is an opportunity to experience how the other half live.
 Games of tennis (in immaculate tennis whites, of course), strolls along the waterfront and tours of Gilded Age mansions are the order of the day here, where weekends away feel like a chapter out of The Great Gatsby.
-It’s glamorous and restful in equal measure, and you should make the most of your seaside location by staying in a houseboat in the postcard harbor.
+It’s glamorous and restful in equal measure.

 Dabble in the town’s dining scene and immerse yourself in its glittering history on this walking tour, which will feed you as much with food as it does notable facts.
 Making you way around five restaurants, you will also visit notable local spots such as The Elms Mansion, built in 1901, and Samuel Whitehorne House, built in 1811.
 Your guide will take you through the history of the town, from before the American Revolution, through the Gilded Age, and up to the present day, allowing you a much more in-depth understanding of your temporary weekend home.